 There are a number of reasons why this news matters, but the obvious first one is that this represents the show doing something that very few other premium-cable programs doing — arriving on a streaming service separate from the network.
-We talk more in-depth about this at the link here, and while it may just be the first two seasons as opposed to all four, there is weight and meaning behind this move.
+We talk more in-depth about this, and while it may just be the first two seasons as opposed to all four, there is weight and meaning behind this move.

 We don’t want to beat around the bush here and talk about all of the possible benefits for the show when the principal one in our mind is clear: This is the sort of move that can extent the series’ life on the air.

 To date, Outlander already has a renewal through season 6, meaning that this series will probably remain on the air through at least 2021, if not longer depending on what the release structure is for the remaining 24 episodes.
 (Odds are, season 5 is premiering within the first half of 2020.)
 There probably will not be anyone talking about the series’ overall endgame for a little while because of that, and we would be surprised if the season 6 writers’ room even opens before the holiday season this year.
 Maybe it will dance around in the heads of series bigwigs like the executive producers, but that’s about it … for now.
 A time will come when these larger decisions have to be made and producers can huddle around together and try to determine what they feel to be the right move for the future of the show.